AyushShahh/synascie/README.md

 # ASCII Art <img src="static/favicons/favicon-32x32.png">
 Convert any image into ASCII character art.

+This was my Harvard's CS50x 2022 final project submission.
+I have continued to work on and improved this project after that.

 Video demo: [Watch on YouTube](https://www.youtube.com/watch?v=kvW-cWD7sYY)